Collins Jollie Subdivision - Collins Jollie New Home Community in Conway, SC

 Summarizing, a Conservation Subdivision is required to dedicate a significant amount of the subdivision to open space, and to achieve this objective, often times lot sizes are minimized to maximize the number of homes available to be developed on the remaining buildable area.

-As of November 2024, development in the Collins Jollie Conservation Subdivision has not yet started.
+As of December 2024, development in the Collins Jollie Conservation Subdivision has not yet started.

 Collins Jollie Conservation Subdivision Resources